 It turns out, there are a few sure-fire ways to make sure a dog looks at you with nothing but adoration.
 Here are some tips to make any dog fall in love with you.

 According to Dr. Sophia Yin, who was a veterinarian and animal behaviorist, the best way to meet a new dog is to give them space and let them approach you.
-While it might be tempting to run up to a dog or stick your hand out for a lick, you’re better off staying outside of their bubble and taking your cues from them about whether they’re ready to be touched or want to play.
+While it might be tempting to run up to a dog or stick your hand out for a lick, you’re better off staying outside of their bubble and taking your cues from them about whether they’re ready to play or be touched.
 This way you can make sure the contact is always comfortable and feels safe.

 I mean, who doesn’t love a friend who brings snacks with them?
 Snacks are the foundation of all new friendships.
-There are also games like tug of war, fetch, or even “find the treat”, which can be great ways to bond with a new dog.
+There are also games like tug of war, fetch, or even “find the treat,” which can be great ways to bond with a new dog.
+(Of course, always talk to the dog’s owner before feeding them anything unfamiliar.)

 Dogs understand quite a lot of human speech, and research suggests that praising a dog with a positive intonation activates the reward center of their brain.
 That means that telling your new dog friend what a good boy he is can be quite the treat.